j13g/manko/docs/Interface.md

 Message `4` is displayed
 when the player was eliminated in a previous round.
-This might be interesting to know for the tournament organizer.
+This might be interesting to know for the tournament organizer, as usually you do not want to add a player again that was eliminated previously
+(unless he might get a second chance).

 ### Remove an entrant